-There are four algorithms implemented for SEC production in the GIS GCCI+ project.
+There are two algorithms implemented for SEC production in the GIS CCI+ project.

-- 1. TR (true repeat track)
+- 1. TR (true repeat track) - 2.
+PF (Plane-fit)

-- 2. XO (cross-over)

-- 3. PF (Plane-fit)

 These are already described in detail in (RD1) and in Sørensen et al., (2018) and will not be explained further here, but in Table 2.1 we indicate which algorithm is used for the creation of each 5-year SEC products.
 In previous versions also an AT (along track) algorithm was implemented, but in the current processor this has been replaced by the PF algorithm.